Joint Synthesis of Trajectory and Controlled Invariant Funnel for Discrete-time Systems with Locally Lipschitz Nonlinearities: Introduction

 \subsection{Related work}

-Optimizing the trajectory and CIF jointly has been studied in the context of robust model predictive control (MPC) \cite{bemporad1999robust}.
-To reduce the computational complexity to satisfy the real-time performance, most works in robust MPC precompute the feedback gain or the forward set and then optimize the nominal trajectory online.
-For example, in \cite{yu2013tube}, a tube-based MPC scheme is developed for Lipschitz nonlinear systems subject to bounded disturbances.
-With the precomputed feedback gain and the tube set, the method optimizes the nominal trajectory.
-The work in \cite{kohler2020computationally} computes an incremental Lyapunov function and a corresponding feedback gain offline and then optimizes the nominal trajectory and the support value of the invariant set online.
-In \cite{villanueva2017robust}, they obtain both the nominal trajectory and the invariant set by solving an SDP with the precomputed feedback gain.
-On the other hand, the proposed work separately parameterizes the nominal trajectory and the CIF that consists of the invariant state set and the feedback controller and then optimizes them together in the recursive scheme.
-For nonlinear systems having incrementally conic uncertainties/nonlinearities, \cite{accikmecse2011robust} provides an LMI-based framework for the generation of the control policy and the invariant set for robust MPC.
-Our proposed work can be viewed as an extension of \cite{accikmecse2011robust} in order to handle more general nonlinear systems that are locally Lipschitz.
+In this subsection, we discuss related work with the comparison with the proposed work.
+Optimizing the trajectory and CIF jointly has been studied in the context of robust MPC \cite{bemporad1999robust}.
+To reduce the computational complexity to satisfy the real-time performance, most works in robust MPC precompute the feedback gain or the forward reachable set and then optimize the nominal trajectory online.
+For example, a tube-based MPC scheme is developed for Lipschitz nonlinear systems subject to bounded disturbances in \citenum{yu2013tube}.
+With the precomputed feedback gain and the tube set, the proposed method optimizes the nominal trajectory.
+The work in \citenum{kohler2020computationally} computes an incremental Lyapunov function and a corresponding feedback gain offline, and then optimizes the nominal trajectory and the support value of the invariant set online.
+In \citenum{villanueva2017robust}, they obtain both the nominal trajectory and the invariant set by solving an SDP with the precomputed feedback gain.
+On the other hand, the proposed work separately parameterizes the nominal trajectory and the CIF that consists of the invariant state set and the feedback controller, and then optimizes them together in the recursive scheme.
+For nonlinear systems having incrementally conic uncertainties/nonlinearities, \citenum{accikmecse2011robust} provides an LMI-based framework for the generation of the control policy and the invariant set for robust MPC.
+Our proposed work can be viewed as an extension of \citenum{accikmecse2011robust} in order to handle more general nonlinear systems that are locally Lipschitz.